markterweele/windows-itpro-docs/windows/configuration/background/index.md

 ---
 title: Configure the Desktop and Lock Screen Background in Windows
-description: Learn how to configure the desktop and lock screen background in Windows using policy settings, including Intune, CSP and GPO. ms.topic: how-to ms.date: 03/03/2025
+description: Learn how to configure the desktop and lock screen background in Windows using policy settings, including Intune, CSP, and GPO. ms.topic: how-to ms.date: 03/03/2025
 author: paolomatarazzo